A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Results and Discussions

 \subsection{Atomization energies}

-Here, we calculated the RPA atomization energies of 50 molecules selected from the G2/97 set.
+In this subsection, we report the RPA atomization energies of 50 molecules selected from the G2/97 set obtained by the FE Delta-Sternheimer method.
 All molecular geometries were taken from Ref.~\cite{haunschild2012new}.
 The computational details are described below.
-First, we still separate the RPA total energy into the RPA correlation energy and HF total energy.
-For the latter, we performed calculations in FHI-aims using the aug-cc-pwCV5Z basis set.
-The error in this part mainly originates from the basis-set incompleteness of the atomic orbitals used to describe the occupied manifold.
-To evaluate this error at the level of atomization energies, we performed calculations using aug-cc-pwCVQZ and aug-cc-pwCV5Z basis sets, and extrapolated the results to the CBS limit using a standard formula(detail see SM),

-In addition, calculations with the built-in \textbf{\textit{tier}} basis sets of FHI-aims were also performed for reference.
-These results are summarized in SM.
+The HF part and the RPA correlation part of the total energy are computed separately.
+For the former, we performed calculations using FHI-aims with the aug-cc-pwCV5Z basis set.
+The error in the HF total energy mainly originates from the basis-set incompleteness of the atomic orbitals used to describe the occupied manifold.
+To assess the HF error for atomization energies, we performed calculations using aug-cc-pwCVQZ and aug-cc-pwCV5Z basis sets, and extrapolated the results to the CBS limit using a standard formula.
+In addition, calculations with the built-in \textbf{\textit{tier}} basis sets of FHI-aims were also performed as a reference.
+For further details see Table \ref{tab:exx-bind} in Appendix \ref{appendix:result-sup}.

-From Tab.S9 in SM, it is evident that the results obtained with the aug-cc-pwCV5Z basis set agree very well with both the extrapolated values and those based on the NAO basis.
-The data in the last row indicate that the HF contribution to the atomization energy obtained with the largest Gaussian basis differs from the extrapolated result by only 0.03 kcal/mol, and from the largest NAO result by just 0.02 kcal/mol.
-This demonstrates that the aug-cc-pwCV5Z basis set provides a description of the occupied states that is already very close to the CBS limit at the level of atomization energies.
-It also indicates that the choice of different types of atomic orbitals introduces very little uncertainty in the description of the occupied states.
-And these results are consistent with results in the water dimer tests.
+From Table \ref{tab:exx-bind} in Appendix \ref{appendix:result-sup}, it is evident that the results obtained with the aug-cc-pwCV5Z basis set agree very well with both the extrapolated values and those based on the \textit{tier}4 NAO basis set.
+The data in the last row indicate that the HF contribution to the atomization energy obtained with the largest GTO basis differs from the extrapolated result by only 0.03 kcal/mol and from the largest NAO result by 0.02 kcal/mol (about 1 meV).
+This demonstrates that the aug-cc-pwCV5Z basis set provides a description of the occupied states that is already very close to the CBS limit for atomization energies.
+It also indicates that the choice of different types of atomic orbitals incurs very little uncertainty in the description of the occupied states.
+These results are consistent with the water dimer case.